First-Date Survival Guide

 Even if your date is one of those people who seems to feel relaxed on a first date, they’d have to be a sociopath to not feel a little anxious.
 Odds are, the other person is just as nervous as you, wondering what to say, hoping they look ok – all the feelings you are experiencing.
 Take the pressure off yourself by helping them feel comfortable and at ease.

-The first 10 minutes of the date are always the most nerve-wracking.
+The first 10 minutes of the date is always the most nerve-wracking.
 Accept it.
 Ride that shaky wave through, knowing that the feelings of anxiety are already on their way out.
 I think that a lot of people back out of a date because it’s just so much pressure, especially when meeting someone you’ve met online.

 You’ve got to decide if you want to live a life full of excitement and love, and if the answer is yes, then just remember these tips and thoughts and just go for it.
 You will survive, I promise.